jojolosangeles/city_data/README.md

 - Remove columns: data_frame_name.drop comma_delimited_list_of_column_names
 - Create column: data_frame_name.new_column_name <= python_code_returning_ALL_column_values

-Note: the python code is executed with "eval", so if it requires any imports those have to already be present in commands/data_frame.py (e.g. this imports "math" due to a script reference)
+Note: the python code is executed with "eval", any imports it requires need to be manually put in commands/data_frame.py (e.g. this imports "math" due to a script reference, even though it is not used in the file)

-Here is a test script that shows how these look:
+### Example #1:  Test data, 20 records

+Here is a test script loads data, removes columns, adds new columns, saves the data into a CSV file, and draws a bar graph:

 ```
 # Load collision data into "bar_graph_1" DataFrame
 bar_graph_1 = data/sample_20_Traffic_Collision_Data_from_2010_to_Present.csv

-# Display the columns loaded (to verify the load was successful)
-bar_graph_1.columns

 # Get rid of the columns we aren't using
 bar_graph_1.drop DR Number, Date Reported, Area ID, Reporting District